farcasterxyz/docs/docs/reference/warpcast/api.md

 - `moderatorFids` - fids of the moderators (under new channel membership scheme)
 - `createdAt` - UNIX time when channel was created, in seconds
 - `followerCount` - number of users following the channel
+- `memberCount` - number of members of the channel, including the owner and moderators
+- `pinnedCastHash` - hash of the cast pinned in the channel, if present

 ```json
 {